Access control is facilitated through roles. Each role can contain multiple permissions.

 Permissions

-Actions are based on lowercase versions of the HTTP Methods, get
+Actions are based on lowercase versions of the HTTP Methods, get, post, put and delete. * allows all actions.

 {"path": "/bots/", "action": "get", "allow": true}